2i2i/whitepaper/README.md

 # WORK IN PROGRESS

+# <p align="center">2i2i ~ the fairest market model</p>
+#### <p align="center">1m1@2i2i.app</p>

+<br></br>
+## <p align="center">Abstract</p>
+<p align="center">This paper describes a novel, multi-dimensional, infinitely inclusive market model.
+The described model yields infinite types of new market dynamics and traditional markets as special cases, based on very few parameters.
+Traditional market types become special cases.
+As the market allows any supply of arbitrarily small or large value to be traded in any currency, incl. subjective value currencies, any resulting liquid market must then find the optimal value of the supply, making this the fairest market possible. </p>
+<br></br>

+## 1. Definitions

 Assume we have an seller with a finite supply $\mathcal{S}$ and there exists a demand $\mathcal{D}$ consisting of bids.

 A market $\mathcal{M}$ is a function that determines the next bid to be serviced[^alltradeissequential].
 Formally,